Photo: Bella Bridesmaids Dallas | John Cain

 Black tie is all of the things that most of us don’t have a reason to wear on a day-to-day basis.
 So, to sum it up in one word, black tie means FANCY.

-If the invitation says white tie, you have to step it up even more.
+If the invitation says white tie, you must step it up even more.
 White tie is the most formal dress code (think top hats and tails).
-If the invitation says black tie optional, you have some more flexibility.
+If it’s a black tie optional wedding, you have some more flexibility.

 Black tie optional means the couple wants you to wear a tux or an evening gown.
 But you’ll still look appropriate if you wear a black, navy, or gray suit or choose a tea-length or midi dress instead of a floor-length gown.